 If you think about it, it makes sense, even if it’s counter-intuitive.

 Allowing the heat to move through the walls and floors helps maintain a consistent temperature throughout the house.
-Any added insulation can lead to some rooms being noticeably colder or warmer than others.
+Adding insulation can make some rooms noticeably colder or warmer than others.

 The big exception to this is the garage.

 Adding insulation to your garage ceiling can help keep the outside air away from your living areas.

 For example, my master bedroom is directly over my garage.
 If my garage ceiling wasn’t insulated, all that heat would rise to my bedroom and my AC bill would be much higher.

 R19 insulation is suitable for floors/ceilings in most homes, unless it’s the highest ceiling in a house.
 As we discussed earlier, ceilings at the top of a house with no attic, need significantly more insulation.

 R-19 is a good amount of insulation for exterior walls across the country.
 Depending where you live, there may be better options, however.

 Most common types of insulation have similar pricing per square-foot.
 Also, all things being equal, insulation with a higher R-value will usually cost more.